tinacms/tina.io/content/blog/2021-q1-tinacms-updates.md

 We’ll share our views in an upcoming post on what the future of inline editing will look like in Tina from a developer perspective.

 Related to this change, we decided to remove drag-and-drop of inline blocks for now.
 There were some cases where it was creating issues but we might revisit this feature later when we have better inline editing.
 Now, you can move blocks around a page with up and down block controls, which shouldn't require too many clicks in most cases.

+You'll soon be able to [resize the sidebar](https://github.com/tinacms/tinacms/pull/1795#issue-615395547) as you see fit.
+This makes the writing experience much more enjoyable when you write long format in the WYSIWYG editor. ↔️

 ## Next.js and Tailwind Demo 👀